Privacy & Cookies

 Access to your information

-You have the right at any time to ask us what information we have about you, request amendments or updates to that information, or to ask us to delete information we hold on you.
+You have the right at any time to ask us what information VAL and the the GREAT Project hold on you, request amendments or updates to that information, or to ask us to delete information we hold on you.

 You can submit an information request by completing our data request form.